OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/faqs/general/how-to-identify-between-custom-and-default-workflows-and-their-associated-integrations.md

 ## Solution: Identifying Workflow Categories

-In OpsHub Integration Manager, you can view workflow categories in the UI to easily identify default workflows from custom ones.
+In <code class="expression">space.vars.SITENAME</code>, you can view workflow categories in the UI to easily identify default workflows from custom ones.

 ### Steps to View Workflow Categories